hypertino/inflector/README.md

 # About

-_Inflector_ is a Scala library which implements English pluralization and singularization along with popular identifier's naming convention transformation.
+_Inflector_ is a Scala/Scala.js library which implements English pluralization and singularization along with popular identifier's naming convention transformation.

 Pluralization is based on based on Damian Conway's paper